timlandvoigt/FinancialFragilityWithSAM/readme.md

     -   To plot IRFs, run "`plot_trans`".

-For More Details See readme.pdf
+For More Details See readme_JF.pdf
 =================